MarvinTeichmann/Street-Segmentation-Toolkit/README.md

 Street Segmentation Toolkit
 ===========================

 This is a collection of tools for pixel-wise street segmentation.
+Please also consider checking out [KittiSeg](https://github.com/MarvinTeichmann/KittiSeg#kittiseg), a state-of-the art realtime segmentation toolkit.

 Installation